What is "Sustainable Fashion" ?

 b.a.rose has utilized zero waste & upcycling design practices since her first collections created in Boulder in 2005 while pursuing her Bachelor's degree in Psychology (if you don't count her creating zero waste knitting patterns in 4-H Club since 1998, that's a joke for all the knitters hahaha).

-Beginning in 2020, she has started a knitwear collection
+Beginning in 2020, she started* a knitwear collection

 (that is inherently designed zero waste due to the nature of knitting),